redivo/libtcv/README.md

 Library Transceiver
 -------------------
-This library provide an application-independent API to get/set information from/to a transceiver compliant with the SFF Committee specifications.
+This library provides an application-independent API to get/set information from/to a transceiver compliant with the SFF Committee specifications.

 More Info